olvaffe/olv-notes/hw/soc-rockchip.md

   - `rockchip_usb2phy_probe` probes `u2phy0`
   - `rk_udphy_probe` probes `usbdp_phy0`
   - `rockchip_combphy_probe` probes `combphy2_psu`
+  - on opi 5,
+    - there is a DC-only type-c connector
+    - there is a USB 3.1 type-c connector
+      - it connects to `usbdp_phy0` phy
+      - it also connects to `usbc0: usb-typec@22` for role switch, etc.
+    - there is a USB 3.0 type-a connector
+      - it connects to both `combphy2_psu` and `u2phy3` phys
+        - which one is used depends whether the device is 2.0 or 3.0
+    - there are two USB 2.0 type-a connectors, connecting to `u2phy0` and `u2phy2` respectively
 - USB 2.0 Host
   - `usb_host0_ehci: usb@fc800000` and `usb_host0_ohci: usb@fc840000`
     - they share `u2phy2: usb2phy@8000`